Domestic pigs as food by Mentawais

 The content of the chanting was similar to that done with chicken, but it lasted about double as long.
 Aman Aru told the spirits that killing the piglet is not done for fun or other lowly interests but is necessary to convey to the spirits that people expect something in return for their sacrifice.
 And the soul of the sacrificial animal was promised an honorable place in the Uma.
 He also told them how highly he is regarding this piglet.

-My guide and I slaughtered the animal in the traditional Mentawai way.
+My interpreter and I slaughtered the animal in the traditional Mentawai way.
 One person held the snout and hindlegs, and the other person stuck a long knife into the middle of the neck and opened the carotid arteries.
 This was just a stab into the neck, and it did not open the throat.

 Traditionally, Mentawais use a so-called Palitai, a long, double-edged knife with a crooked handle.